AdrienBertaud/ANN_Project/README.md

-# ANN_Project
+# Learn to play at Pong with reinforcement learning.
-Mini project for Artificial Neural Network course
+Project for Artificial Neural Network course at EPFL.

 ## Contributors